imagebrief/imagerights-ruby/README.md

 end
 ```

-All functions are accessible through the ImageRights::User class.

 ### Creating up a new user account

 This takes a hash containing, email and first and last name.
 A user with a valid auth key is returned.